vimeo/psalm/docs/running_psalm/issues/MutableDependency.md

 # MutableDependency

-Emitted when an immutable class inherits from a class or trait not marked immutable
+Emitted when an immutable class inherits from a class or trait not marked @psalm-immutable

 ```php
 <?php